 redis-slave-service.yaml: Redis workers service

-The first step is to create a Kubernetes Engine cluster on which you'll run the guestbook application and the Redis service.
+The first step is to create a GKE cluster on which you'll run the guestbook application and the Redis service.

 Create a container cluster named